anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentBatchingApi.md

 <a id="securebatchesdetailspost"></a>
 # **SecureBatchesDetailsPost**
-> List&lt;PaymentBatchDetailsResponse&gt; SecureBatchesDetailsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecurePaymentBatchDetailsRequest securePaymentBatchDetailsRequest)
+> List&lt;PaymentBatchDetailsResponse&gt; SecureBatchesDetailsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecurePaymentBatchDetailsRequest securePaymentBatchDetailsRequest)

 This API is used for getting Secure Payment Batch Details